-Coleman’s Canyon Preserve is a 117 acre land conservation and restoration project contiguous to the Jacob’s Well Natural Area.
+Coleman’s Canyon Preserve is a 117-acre land conservation and restoration project contiguous to Jacob’s Well Natural Area.
 The property contains significant karst features that recharge Jacob’s Well Spring including the iconic Wimberley Bat Cave and over 100 acres of Golden Cheeked Warbler habitat.
+Preserving and enhancing this land helps protect groundwater supplies, water quality, Jacob’s Well spring flow, and Cypress Creek flow.

 A robust project plan was presented to the Hays County Parks and Open Spaces Commission to more than double the size of the Jacob’s Well Natural Area and protect critical recharge area within the Jacob’s Well Groundwater Management Zone.